When Is Inductive Inference Possible?: Setup

 \begin{definition}[Non-uniform online learnability] We say a hypothesis class $\mathcal{H}$ is non-uniform online learnable, if there exists a deterministic learning algorithm $\mathcal{A}$, such that

 \end{definition}

-The definition above makes no assumption on $x$, which can be adaptively chosen by Nature.
-A stronger yet common assumption is that Nature fixes an arbitrary probability measure $\mu$ unknown to Learner over $\mathcal{X}$, then each $x_t$ is drawn independently from $\mu$.
-Let $\mathcal{X}$ be equipped with some fixed separable $\sigma$-algebra, we can define non-uniform stochastic online learnability as below.
+In the definition above, Nature is allowed to adaptively choose $x$ (for deterministic Learner, adaptive and oblivious adversaries are equivalent).
+A stronger yet common assumption is each $x_t$ drawn independently from some unknown $\mu$ fixed by Nature in advance.
+Let $\mathcal{X}$ be equipped with some fixed separable $\sigma$-algebra, we define non-uniform stochastic online learnability as below.

 \begin{definition}[Non-uniform stochastic online learnability] We say a hypothesis class $\mathcal{H}$ is non-uniform stochastic online learnable, if there exists a deterministic learning algorithm $\mathcal{A}$, such that